lukeaschenbrenner/newton-fractals/README.md

 # Newton Fractal Explorer #

 This is Java code for an application which enables visualization of fractals generated using Newton's method.
-It only supports simple polynomials with maximum degree of 9 with non negative integer exponents and real coefficients.
+It only supports simple polynomials with maximum degree of 9 with real coefficients.

 ## About